Observation input

 The multi-scale data assimilation has been implemented for Local Ensemble Transform Kalman Filter(LETKF) filter (filtertype=5).

-Definition: Multiscale DA means that the simulation grid and measurement grid are at different scales.
+Definition: Multi-scale DA means that the simulation grid and measurement grid are at different scales.

 Example for multi-scale data assimilation: Using SMAP satellite soil moisture data at 9km resolution and a simulation grid at 1km resolution.
 In this case the measurement gives than an average soil moisture for the upper 5cm of the soil for 9 x 9 grid cells = 81 grid cells.
 We do not have measurements for all individual grid cells, but just an average value over those 81 grid cells (and the upper 5cm).